gelisgen03/YTG-MobileApp/README.md

 # YTG-MobileApp
-//This repo about a Student grading system mobile application
+//This repo is about a Student grading system mobile application